MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configure this policy to specify a list of web apps that install silently, without user interaction, and which users can't uninstall or turn off.

-Each list item of the policy is an object with a mandatory member: url (the URL of the web app to install)

-and 3 optional members:
+Each list item of the policy is an object with a mandatory member: url (the URL of the web app to install) and 2 optional members: default_launch_container (specifies the window mode that the web app opens with-a new tab is the default) and create_desktop_shortcut (True if you want to create Linux and Windows desktop shortcuts).
-- default_launch_container
-(specifies the window mode that the web app opens with-a new tab is the default.)

-- create_desktop_shortcut
-(True if you want to create Linux and
-Windows desktop shortcuts.)

-- override_app_name
-(Starting with Microsoft Edge 89, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the installation can be completed.)

   #### Supported features: